ZSaberLv0/ZFVimJob/README.md

     all sended text would be ignored
-* if `!ZFJobTimerAvailable()`, while using `ZFGroupJobStart()` / `ZFJobPoolStart()` with many child or queued jobs, it's easy to cause vim call stack exceeds `maxfuncdepth`, it's not recommended to increase `maxfuncdepth`, you should think of:
+* if `!ZFJobTimerAvailable()`, while using `ZFGroupJobStart()` / `ZFJobPoolStart()` with many child or queued jobs, it's easy to cause vim call stack exceeds `maxfuncdepth`

-    * prevent many child jobs, by manually implementing job queue logic
-    * require `ZFJobTimerAvailable()` as dependency for your plugins or functions
-    * try manually implementing `ZFJobTimer`, see `custom impl` below
+    to solve this problem, we have bundled a default timer impl fallback (see `custom impl` below), it should work well for most case

 # API